libretro/docs/docs/library/flycast.md

 ### General Flycast Issues

 - If the date and time are not being saved properly, please ensure you have the correct dc_flash.bin and dc_bios.bin files (check the md5sum values).
-Also try deleting all of the dc_nvmem.bin files in the system/dc directory.
+Also try deleting all of the dc_nvmem.bin files in the system|dc directory.
 - Once you save to a VMU slot with any game, that VMU becomes inaccessible the next time you load the emulator.
-The fix for this is to enable the Core Option for "Boot to BIOS", exit RA, delete all of the vmu_save*.bin files, start RA/Flycast.
-It will boot to BIOS where you can select the VMU option, select one of the VMUs, click the "All" icon in upper-left, click Delete All and the VMU will be formatted/intialized.
+The fix for this is to enable the Core Option for "Boot to BIOS", exit RA, delete all of the vmu_save*.bin files, start RA|Flycast.
+It will boot to BIOS where you can select the VMU option, select one of the VMUs, click the "All" icon in upper-left, click Delete All and the VMU will be formatted|intialized.
 Disable the "Boot to BIOS" option, restart RA, and everything should be fine.
 - Polygon sorting issues can make objects appear distorted.
 Use Per-Pixel Alpha sorting for accurate rendering (at the expense of performance).
 - When using an Xbox 360 Controller, analog triggers don't work properly.
 Use the bumpers instead.
 - Changing games without closing and reloading RetroArch often leads to RetroArch crashing.